-You will be housed in shared apartments at College Eight.
+You will be housed in shared apartments at Colleges Nine and Ten.
 The configuration of apartments varies but we try to accommodate your requests.
 Bedrooms have Ethernet hookups (bring your own cable or rent one from us) and the campus also has wi-fi available to guests.
 Each apartment has a common living room and kitchen area and a shared bathroom.
-We will set out coffee in a central location each morning at 8:00, but caffeine junkies should bring a small coffee maker.
+We will set out coffee in a central location each morning at 8:00 am, but caffeine junkies should bring a small coffee maker.

 This is a college, so rooms are small and efficient.
 Each person is issued two towels and one washcloth.
 We also can provide some bathmats upon request.
 Your bed will have sheets, a pillow, and two blankets.
 There is a limited supply of extra blankets and we have extra hangers.
-Apartments are heated but there is no air-conditioning on campus (no need for the A/C, believe me).
+Apartments are heated but there is no air-conditioning on campus.

 If you're driving and want to spend the week in relative luxury, bring your favorite pillow, an extra blanket (or down comforter), lots of hangers, and nice thick towels.
 Trude Hoffacker always brings a fitted sheet (twin extra long).
 She has been coming since the beginning, so she knows a thing or two.

-We endeavor to fulfill your housing requests to the extent that we can, so please tell us if you're a very light sleeper, or you snore like a freight train, or are apt to converse with yourself during the night.
-We'll see what we can do.
-If you have other needs, such as a ground floor apartment or grab bars in the bathroom, please notify the office.
-Smoking is not allowed in any of the buildings.
+We endeavor to fulfill your housing requests to the extent that we can, so please tell us how we can help.
+The apartment buildings do not have elevators but staff can help you with your luggage on arrival and departure.
+If you have other needs, such as a ground floor apartment or grab bars in the bathroom, please see the Important Note above.
+SMOKING IS PROHIBITIED EVERYWHERE ON CAMPUS, INDOORS AND OUT.